VersionClimber/VersionClimber/example/tuto_conda01/README.md

 Now you are ready to define a configuration file for VersionClimber.

+## Classical layout of a project

+To reproduce an execution by using VersionClimber, you will create a directory containing two files and a directory.
+Lets named tutorial this directory.
+It will contain:
+- **config.yaml:** the VersionClimber configuration file
+- **test_function.py:** a python file (or another script) to test the validity of one configuration
+- **recipes: ** a directory that will contain one recipe per dependency package.

 ## Definition of a simple configuration file

 VersionClimber use declarative configuration file to indicate which packages have to be tested and how.